-09/2017 page 2

-The front end.
+Phone +49-89-382-0

+Internet www.bmwgroup.com

 Large air intakes and precisely moulded air deflectors dominate the front end, which cuts a low-to-the-road figure.
-Crisply cut add-on elements frame the smooth MINI silhouette and highlight the track focus of the MINI John Cooper Works GP Concept when viewed head-on.
+Crisply cut add-on elements frame the smooth MINI silhouette and highlight the track focus of the MINI John Cooper Works GP Concept

+Press release Date 6 September 2017 Subject The MINI John Cooper Works GP Concept: Racing without compromise.
+MINI presents design study at the IAA Cars 2017.
+Page 2 when viewed head-on.
 The space between the main body of the front end and the air deflectors further strengthens the car's presence.
-The exterior is finished in Black Jack Anthracite paint - which shimmers between grey and black - and the accent colour is Curbside Red metallic (a matt red shade).
-Curbside Red metallic provides a fresh take on the classic John Cooper Works red and visually accentuates the optimised geometry of the performance and add-on parts.

-At the centre of the front end, distinctive MINI design cues such as the elliptical headlights and hexagonal radiator grille sharpen the car's identity.
-Elements such as the powerdome, including the prominent air scoop in the bonnet, hexagonal honeycomb radiator grille and air intakes in the front apron intensify the car's sporty appearance.
+The familiar colour contrasts of John Cooper Works models come in the form of the Black Jack Anthracite exterior paint finish - which shimmers between grey and black - and the accent colour Curbside Red metallic (a matt red shade).
+Curbside Red metallic provides a fresh take on the classical John Cooper Works red and visually accentuates the optimised geometry of the performance and add-on parts.
+At the centre of the front end, iconic MINI design cues such as the elliptical headlights and hexagonal radiator grille sharpen the car's identity and recognisability factor.
+At the same time, elements such as the powerdome with prominent air scoop in the bonnet and the hexagonal honeycomb radiator grille and air intakes in the front apron heighten the car's sporting appearance.
 Further colour accents in Highspeed Orange enhance the visual impact of the headlights and air intake.

-The lower edge of the large front apron reach down close to the road, while the car's wide track and prominently flared wheel arches promise top-level handling and high cornering speeds.
+The lower edge of the large front apron reaches down close to the road, appearing to suck the front end towards the asphalt, while the car's wide track and prominently flared wheel arches promise top-level handling and high cornering speeds.
 Another technical highlight is the front apron's all-carbon-fibre construction, which reduces the car's weight.
-The carbon matting is now directly visible and presented with a high-gloss paint finish with a red hexagon graphic.
+The carbon matting is now directly visible and presented with a high-gloss paint finish with red hexagon graphic.
 The sides.

-In keeping with MINI design language, the narrowing windows and rising shoulderline creates a wedge shape from the side and gives the car the appearance of powering forward even before it turns a wheel.
+In time-honoured MINI fashion, the interplay of narrowing windows and a rising shoulderline creates a wedge shape from the side and gives the car the appearance of powering forward even before it turns a wheel.
 Lower down, voluminous surfaces fuse into a muscular body and endow the flanks with agility and dynamism.
-The car number 0059 references the year the classic Mini was born: 1959.
+The car number 0059 refers to the year the classic Mini was born: 1959.
 Carbon-fibre side skirts provide the body with its lowest edge.
-19-inch Racetrack lightweight wheels in a classic multi-spoke design underline the design study's performance aspirations.
+19-inch Racetrack lightweight wheels in classical multi-spoke design underline the design study's performance aspirations.
 Contrasts in Curbside Red metallic - together with the Highspeed Orange on the inside of the rims - and the GP logo bring extra verve to the wheel design.
-Elsewhere, Curbside Red metallic and Highspeed Orange provide highlights to the exterior mirror bases and door handles respectively.
+Elsewhere, Curbside Red metallic and Highspeed Orange bring neatly judged highlights to the exterior mirror bases and door handles respectively.